90 Halloween Trivia Questions for Your Halloween Party

 Halloween Trivia for Kids and Adults, plus Halloween Movie Trivia

-We’ve gathered our 65 favorite Halloween trivia questions for kids, adults, and everyone else.
-Some of these focus on your favorite Halloween movies and books.
-Others zero in on the traditions and customs that created Halloween in the first place.
-Skip to your favorite section, or scroll down to find our top Halloween trivia picks.
+We’ve gathered our favorite 90 Halloween trivia questions for kids, adults, and everyone in between.
+Get ready to test your knowledge on Halloween history, customs, pop culture, and more!
+Skip to your favorite section or scroll to find our top Halloween trivia picks.

 Get a Random Halloween Trivia Question & Answer